 Steel and titanium are both strong metals that are commonly used.
-But which one is better and what are they good for?
-Here at metal plating company, Dorsetware, we intend to help you answer these questions with a helpful guide to the two metals.
+Users are often left questioning which one is better for their project.
+At metal plating company, Dorsetware, we have put together a helpful guide to explore the two metals.

 Which is stronger?